pack-smith/documentation/docs/src/guide/utilities/Check-Utilities/isArray.md

 # isArray

-Checks whether the provided value is an array or not.
+Checks whether the provided value is an `array`.

 ## Parameters